zeroecco/boundless/docs/src/market/local-development.md

    - To use Bonsai, export the `BONSAI_API_URL` and `BONSAI_API_KEY` env vars, or the the associated CLI flags.
    - To use Bento, export the `BENTO_API_URL` env var or use the `--bento-api-url` CLI flag.
-     Also, refer to the [Running Bento](../bento/running_bento.md) guide.
+     Also, refer to the [Running Bento][page-bento-running] guide.

-   The Broker needs to have funds deposited on the Boundless market contract to cover [lockin-stake][rfc-order-matching] on requests.
+   The Broker needs to have funds deposited on the Boundless market contract to cover [lockin-stake][id-rfc-order-matching] on requests.
    Setting the `--deposit-amount` flag below has the Broker deposit 10 ETH to the market upon startup.

    ```console
    RISC0_DEV_MODE=1 RUST_LOG=info cargo run --bin broker -- --priv-key ${PROVER_PRIVATE_KEY:?} --proof-market-addr ${PROOF_MARKET_ADDRESS:?} --set-verifier-addr ${SET_VERIFIER_ADDRESS:?} --deposit-amount 10
    ```

-6. Test your deployment with the client CLI.
+6. Test your deployment with the boundless CLI.
-   You can read more about the client on the [proving request](../market/proving_request.md) page.
+   You can read more about on the [proving request][page-requestor-request] page.

    ```console
    RISC0_DEV_MODE=1 RUST_LOG=info,boundless_market=debug cargo run --bin cli -- submit-request request.yaml --wait